 Remote working has been on the rise for years.
 It gives employees the freedom to cut out the commute and work from home (and many other places,) and gives businesses the freedom to cut their office overheads.

-It’s taken on a sudden new urgency in the midst of the COVID-19 crisis, however, as many companies quickly transitioned to allowing or requiring employees to work from home to protect workers and communities.
-This rapid change has left many office workers unprepared for the realities of an entirely new way of working.
+It’s taken on a sudden new urgency during the COVID-19 crisis, however, as many companies quickly transitioned to allowing or requiring employees to work from home to protect workers and communities.
+This rapid change left many office workers unprepared for the realities of an entirely new way of working.

 Adjusting to working from home takes time, but you’ll get better at it every week.
 Understanding a few key requirements speeds up the process, and helps you create a work environment and schedule that works best for your situation.

-If you’re new to remote work, or if you’re looking to be more effective outside of a traditional office environment, I’ve come up with several of my top tips to help you work better from home.
+If you’re new to remote work, or if you’re looking to be more effective outside of a traditional office environment, I’ve put together several of my top tips to help you work better from home.

 Teach Those Around You